maxeth/react-type-animation/README.md

 ### Immutability

-Due to the nature of the animation, this component is **immutable once rendered**, which means that **props changes will never be reflected**.
-Otherwise, the animation would have to be reset completely, which would look unnatural.
+Due to the nature of the animation, this component is **permanently memoized**, which means that the component **never** re-renders unless you hard-reload the page, and hence **props changes will not be reflected**.
+Otherwise, the animation would either bug out or have its sequence required to be reset completely, which due to its nature is not possible at this time (or at least very hacky).

 Here is an example which shows that you cannot render dynamic prop-values: